probabilists/zuko/docs/index.rst

 Zuko is a Python package that implements normalizing flows in `PyTorch <https://pytorch.org>`_.
 It relies as much as possible on distributions and transformations already provided by PyTorch.
 Unfortunately, the `Distribution` and `Transform` classes of :mod:`torch` are not sub-classes of :class:`torch.nn.Module`, which means you cannot send their internal tensors to GPU with :py:`.to('cuda')` or retrieve their parameters with :py:`.parameters()`.
 Worse, the concepts of conditional distribution and transformation, which are essential for probabilistic inference, are impossible to express.

 To solve these problems, :mod:`zuko` defines two abstract modules, :class:`zuko.flows.core.DistributionFactory` and :class:`zuko.flows.core.TransformFactory`, which represent parameterized recipes for building distributions and transformations, respectively.
 To condition a distribution or transformation simply means to consider the condition/context as part of the recipe, similar to `Pyro <http://pyro.ai>`_'s `ConditionalTransformModule`.
 A normalizing flow is a special `DistributionFactory` that contains a sequence of `TransformFactory` and a base `DistributionFactory`.
-This design allows for flows that behave like distributions while retaining the benefits of `Module`.
+This design enables flows to act like distributions while retaining features inherent to modules, such as trainable parameters.
 It also makes the implementations easier to understand and extend.

 Installation
 ------------